-3) Transfers between Level 2 and Level 3
+3) Transfers between Level 1 and Level 2

-The Group holds an investment in equity shares of Arch Meter Corporation, which is classified as fair value through other comprehensive income.
-During November, 2022, the Group listed its equity shares and obtain Emerging Stock Market registration.
-Because the equity shares now have a published price quotation in an active market, the fair value measurement was transferred from Level 3 to Level 2 of the fair value hierarchy as of December 31, 2022.
+The Group holds an investment in equity shares of Arch Meter Corporation, which is classified as a financial asset at fair value through other comprehensive income.
+During January 2024, the company's shares began to be quoted on an active market, therefore, their fair value measurement was transferred from Level 2 to Level 1 of the fair value hierarchy on March 31, 2024.
 There were no transfers in 2023.